Parents & families

 • Anxiety • Depression • Gender/ Sexuality • Trauma • Grief/Loss

 • Jason has found a profound alliance with those navigating big life transitions and relationship challenges.
 Many of these clients have been grieving a loss, navigating new career demands, wrestling with trauma, or struggling to balance connection with independence.

 • With a specialized focus in child development from Antioch University, and intensive training from The Maple Center Child & Family Program, Jason utilizes play therapy, psychoanalytic process, and imagination to connect with child clients.
-Jason has formed especially strong bonds with children ages 3-10, helping them to articulate difficult emotions, while discovering personal and safe ways to find balance.
+Jason has formed especially strong bonds with children ages 3-8, and 13+, helping them to articulate difficult emotions, while discovering personal and safe ways to find balance.

 Entertainment Professionals/Creative Artists